BaileyDalton007/USNEWS_College_Webscraping/README.md

 ## Data Description
 The data is stored in a `.csv` format that can easily be opened as a [Pandas](https://pandas.pydata.org/) dataframe.

+`'N/A'` is the value for any data point that USNEWS does not contain for a specific school.

 Each school is ordered based on its rank (ascending) and ties are in the order which they appear on the website.

 `name`: Name of the university